deladriere/euro-modules/Talko/readme.md

 Please note that building & coding this module requires minimum Arduino knowledge like installing a com port, installing libraries & uploading code

+Uploading the code on a Mac or in Ubuntu works fine Under Windows you may need to reset the board while uploading (Working on a fix)

 ![Early Panel](https://raw.githubusercontent.com/deladriere/euro-modules/master/Talko/Img/TALKO_1_1.png)